 What questions should patients ask their healthcare providers?

-• How experienced are you in diagnosing and treating mesothelioma?
+- How much experience do you have in diagnosing and treating mesothelioma?

-• What are the potential risks and benefits of the proposed diagnostic procedures?
+- What are the harms and upsides of these proposed diagnostic procedures?

-• How soon can I expect to receive the test results?
+- When will I receive the test results?

 How can patients keep track of their symptoms and medical history to aid in diagnosis?

-Patients should maintain a detailed journal of their symptoms, noting the onset, frequency, and severity of each symptom.
-They should also document any history of asbestos exposure, including dates and locations.
-Keeping copies of all medical records, test results, and treatment plans in an organized manner can help healthcare providers make a more accurate diagnosis.
+Patients should also keep a detailed log of their symptoms, including the date and time when each one occurs.
+Moreover, they will need to document any asbestos history (time and place).
+Copies of all medical documentation, test results and treatment plans can help clinicians make a better diagnosis.

 Patients who have been misdiagnosed have the right to seek legal recourse for medical malpractice.
 They can file a lawsuit against the healthcare provider or institution responsible for the misdiagnosis.
 Legal rights include seeking compensation for medical expenses, lost wages, pain and suffering, and other related damages including wrongful death.